Published: August 17, 2005

 What is the Federal Deposit Insurance Corporation?

 The Federal Deposit Insurance Corporation (FDIC) is a federal agency that insures deposits and maintains stability in the U.S. banking system and public confidence in the nation's depository institutions.
-Account balances in banks are insured by the federal government - up to $100,000 per person at the same bank is covered.
-But you may have more than $100,000 insurance coverage if you also have different kinds of accounts at the same bank, such as a joint account with another person or an Individual Retirement Account (IRA).
+Account balances in banks are insured by the federal government.
+Your basic insurance depends on the size of your balance— up to $250,000 per person per account ownership category at the same bank is covered.
+You may have more than $250,000 insurance coverage if you have different kinds of accounts at the same bank, such as an individual account and a joint account with another person and an individual retirement account (IRA).

 How do I find out if my account is FDIC-insured?

-You can verify whether an institution is FDIC-insured by searching for it on the FDIC's web site or calling the FDIC's Division of Compliance and Consumer Affairs at 800-934-3342.
+You can verify whether an institution is FDIC-insured by searching for it on the FDIC's website or by calling the FDIC at 877-ASKFDIC (877-275-3342).

 The FDIC insures deposits in most banks and savings associations.
 One easy way to tell if your bank is FDIC-insured is to look for the FDIC logo at each teller window.
 Insured savings associations display a sign with an eagle on it.